alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Implement actionable security events**: For each detective mechanism you have, you should also have a process, in the form of a <kbd>runbook or playbook</kbd>, to investigate
 - **Automate response to events**:
-  - In AWS, investigating events of interest and information on potentially unexpected changes into an automated workflow can be achieved using <kbd>Amazon EventBridge</kbd>
+  - In AWS, investigating events of interest and information on potentially unexpected changes in an automated workflow can be achieved using <kbd>Amazon EventBridge</kbd>
   - <kbd>Amazon GuardDuty</kbd> also allows you to route events to a workflow system for those building incident response systems (Step Functions), to a central Security Account, or to a bucket for further analysis.
   - Detecting change and routing this information to the correct workflow can also be accomplished using <kbd>AWS Config Rules</kbd> and Conformance Packs.
     - <kbd>Conformance packs</kbd> are a collection of Config Rules and remediation actions you deploy as a single entity authored as a YAML template.
 A [sample conformance pack template is available for the Well-Architected Security Pillar](https://docs.aws.amazon.com/config/latest/developerguide/operational-best-practices-for-wa-Security-Pillar.html){:target="_blank"}